The Best Easy and Cost-Effective Soul Food Recipes

 Sweet Potato Pie

-I know what you’re thinking; sweet potato pie is for Thanksgiving, but there is no rule saying you can’t eat it in June or all year round.
+I know what you’re thinking; sweet potato pie is for Thanksgiving, but there’s no rule saying you can’t eat it all year round.
 And don’t let people tell you otherwise.
 You don’t need that negativity in your life.

 Ingredients